vyoung831/Mintee/doc/Development/test-approach.md

 `Mintee_UIT` contains XCTestCases for Mintee's automated UITs.

 ## SharedTestUtils
 `SharedTestUtils` contains utility classes used by all test targets.
-It includes the following functionality:
+It includes the following:
 - Setup and helper functions for function and performance AUTs that correspond to the same test scenario.
-- TestContainer, used for
+- The `TestContainer` class, used for
     - Setting up a persistent container separate from `CDCoordinator`.
     - Performing [validation](#data-validators) of the test MOC.

 ### Data validators
-Data validators are used to examine the persistent store after each test case, ensuring that [business rules](https://github.com/vyoung831/Mintee/blob/master/doc/business-rules.md) for data storage are being followed.
-The following rules are observed (and included in the PR template):
+Data validators are used to validate the MOC after each test case, ensuring that [business rules](https://github.com/vyoung831/Mintee/blob/master/doc/business-rules.md) for data storage are being followed.
+The following rules are observed:
 - Every test case must perform MOC validation (via [TestContainer](#sharedtestutils)) as part of teardown, even those that don't appear to touch the persistent store.
-- Separate data validator classes are defined for each entity or transformable defined in business rules.
+- Separate validator classes are defined for each entity or transformable defined in business rules.
 Custom classes used by transformables are validated in the transformable's validator.
 - The validation of each business rule must be either:
     - Labeled in the comments of its validating function, OR
-    - Pointed out in the class' comments that the rule is validated by another validator.
+    - Done by another validator class (and noted in comments that the rule is validated by another validator).

 # AUT coverage
 Development decides which new functions to include in AUT (and makes note of them in PRs), and makes and documents AUT coverage decisions in the comments of the XCTestCase(s) itself.